tailor-platform/frontend-packages/packages/oidc-client/README.md

 - `login`: A function to redirect to login URL.
 - `refreshToken`: A function to refresh your token.

+Here is an example of how to use these functions:

 ```tsx
 "use client";
 import { useAuth } from "@tailor-platform/oidc-client";